 (wattage × hrs per day used ) ÷ 1000 = daily consumption in kWh

-Use your windows to your advantage: Keep your curtains wide open during the day and closed at night if the weather is cold, but do the opposite if the weather is hot.
-You want to keep the curtains closed during the day to block out the sun and you want to open them at night to radiate heat.
-You might even want to invest in special solar-ray blocking curtains.
+Use your windows to your advantage.
+Keep your curtains wide open during the day and closed at night when the weather is cold out.
+During the summer, use your curtains to block the sun throughout the day and open them up at night to let heat out of your home.

-Lose the incandescent bulbs and replace them with CFL.
-You’ll get the same light output at a fraction of the electricity.
+Replace incandescent bulbs with CFL bulbs.
+You’ll get the same light output at a fraction of the electricity usage.

 Even in hot weather, your house needs to be well insulated to keep temperatures right where they out to be.
 If your home is older with outdated insulation, look into the costs of upgrading to better insulation.
 The savings you see each year could easily offset the cost to upgrade.

-Go online and check out the many DIY solar batch preheaters – in general, they use the sun to heat your water before it hits your tank.
-If the water is already hot when it goes into the water heater, the water heater doesn’t need to come on (or at least come on for quite as long).
-An added bonus is you have increased your hot water capacity – for free!
-Always make sure you research local building codes and, if necessary, get the consent of your landlord.
+Go online and check out the many DIY solar batch preheaters.
+In general, these use the sun to heat your water before it hits your tank.
+If the water is already hot when it goes into the water heater, the water heater doesn’t need to come on, or at least it won’t have to be on for as long.

 - Fill a Tupperware container with water, load it with dish soap, then squeeze in a sponge.